 The camp benefitting the land and the locals in so many ways, this is a new variant of luxury that sees no point in being at odds with its environment.
 Luxury that explores nature and new ways of being attuned with it, rather than exploiting it.
 Most five-star hotels in cities will no doubt continue making a dent in the earth’s finite resources without a thought for the repercussions, churning out all the canned experiences that add up to their five-star ratings.
 Being cut off from nature may well be your thing, but for a firsthand experience of the wilderness with the amenities and feel-good features of civilization, TUTC is your deal.
 The elements one tent flap away while your personal butler stands one phone call away.
 One yank at the tent zip and you step out from five-star indoors into five-billion-star outdoors.
 A best-of-both-worlds experience that leaves a positive impact on the land and lives of locals.

 Despite the non-conducive weather most of the year, it had a rich variety of produce to show for the year-long effort that goes into it.
 Zucchinis, red cabbage and edible flowers, all growing in bunches like they meant it.
 We were going to be well-nourished by the camp’s kitchen next door to this steady stream of vegetables, flowers and fruit.

 Well, that’s all from my end for now, watch this space for my next article on the experiences offered by TUTC!

-Interested in a luxury holiday beyond par?
+Ready for luxury beyond par?